movemntdev/movement-ecosystem/process/README.md

 ## Prerequisites

 - Ensure you have the necessary login credentials for Tally.
-Contact Bennett Davis or Movement Team if you don’t have them.
+Contact Bennett Davis or the Movement Team if you don’t have them.
 - Make sure Node.js is installed on your machine.

 ## Steps